repgithub/r2/README.md

-Introduction of Z6
+Introduction

 What is Z6?

-    It's a framework for web application development.
+    It's an efficient framework for web application development.

 Which features the Z6 framework has?